C.J. Abrams Player Props: Nationals vs. Orioles

 C.J.
 Abrams At The Plate

-- Abrams is hitting .216 with two doubles, two triples and five walks.
+- Abrams is batting .222 with two doubles, two triples and five walks.

-- Abrams has picked up a hit in 46.7% of his 15 games this season, with multiple hits in 20.0% of them.
+- Abrams has picked up a hit in eight of 16 games this season, with multiple hits three times.

-- He has not gone deep in his 15 games this year.
+- He has not hit a home run in his 16 games this year.

-- In two games this season, Abrams has picked up an RBI, and in both of those games he had multiple runs batted in.
+- In two games this year, Abrams has driven in a run, and in both of those games he had multiple runs batted in.

-- He has scored a run in five of 15 games so far this year.
+- He has scored in five games this season (31.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.